buildwithedward/buildwithedward.github.io/_posts/2022-06-25-hyper-terminal.md

 ## Step 1: Download Hyper terminal File {#step1}

-First, we will need to download the Hyper terminal `deb` file through the below mentioned command.
+First, we need to download the Hyper terminal `deb` file through the below mentioned command.
 For OS installations, check the [website](https://hyper.is/)

 {: .box-note}
-**Note:** You can run hyper terminal through `.AppImage` in Linux distros if you want to try it out.
+**Note:** We can run hyper terminal through `.AppImage` in Linux distros if you want to try it out without installing.

 ```bash
 $ wget -O hyper_3.2.3_amd64.deb https://releases.hyper.is/download/deb